Occupational Hazards of Ammonia

 Ice Rinks

 Ammonia is used in ice rinks, cold storage plants, food and beverage manufacturing and processing, and ice making facilities.
 If it leaks it becomes a dangerous toxic gas.
-Monitoring systems, regular and properly planned maintenance is important to maintain safety in these contained systems.
+Monitoring systems, regular and properly planned maintenance is important to maintain ammonia safety in these contained systems.

 Cleaners